b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Literary Value.md

 If you're unfamiliar with the [alignment chart](https://en.wikipedia.org/wiki/Alignment_%28Dungeons_%26_Dragons%29?wprov=sfla1) in the tabletop game *Dungeons & Dragons*, it's a 3x3 grid with an axis for disposition toward law versus chaos, the other axis representing disposition toward good versus evil.
 I bring this up to describe how characters in the Book of Mormon are archetypical heroes and villains.
 There are *Lawful Good* characters and there are *Chaotic Evil* ones.
 I'd be hard-pressed to identify any that fall anywhere in the middle of that spectrum.

+Think back on the antagonistic characters that appeared in this scriptural text.
+What drove them?
+What motivation did they have to be "evil"?
+[Amalickiah](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/49?id=p26-p27&lang=eng#p26) is described as being so angry that he curses God and vows to drink Moroni's blood, because how else would the reader know that he's the villain of the story?
+The verse even tells us his reasons for such an oath to be sworn: "*and this because Moroni had kept the commandments of God in preparing for the safety of his people.*" Amalickiah feels like a comic book villain presented as a foil to the heroic, stalwart main character.
+He is reminiscent of a teenager's fanfic villain.
+He's an archetypical violent savage rather than a human with desires and goals.
+He doesn't feel like a real person. *He has no depth*.

+&nbsp;

 Readers can only differentiate between the [sons of Mosiah](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/27?lang=eng&id=p34#p34) because one of them [chopped off arms](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/17?id=p37&lang=eng#p37) and then had [[After all we can do#King Lamoni|a pentecostal revival]].
 The other three... were also there, I guess.
 Aaron met up with Ammon to ask Lamoni if the other two can be let out of prison.
 What else did they do?
 The very next chapter after their respective proselytizing efforts end, this segment of the book ends with "and this is the account of Ammon and his brethren," so says [Alma 28:8](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/28?id=p8&lang=eng#p8); they are no longer the sons of Mosiah, they are Ammon and his brethren since [the past ten chapters](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/17?id=intro1-study_intro1&lang=eng#intro1) are practically just Ammon.
 Probably just a coincidence. [[Book of Mormon#Correctness|Most correct book on earth]], definitely not made up.

 These simply are not compelling characters to read about.
 They are predictable and two-dimensional.
 We don't spend enough time with any one character to find any emotional investment in them, seeing how [three hundred years](https://www.churchofjesuschrist.org/study/scriptures/bofm/4-ne/1?id=p48&lang=eng#p48) can pass by in a single chapter with absolutely nothing of note happening.